chetanyadav95/Mobile_frontend/README.md

 Then you will see a bunch of form inputs, so you need to go ahead and fill them all out.<br>

-After filling the up, click on Next.
+After filling them up, click on Next.

 Now you have two more options before finishing it all up and that is to choose between <br>
 _release_ or _debug_.